Accessibility in the workplace: How to become an inclusive employer

 If hiring managers aren’t prepared to interview disabled candidates, it may skew the entire process.
 The fear of saying the wrong thing could cause the interviewer to remain silent instead of asking relevant questions.
 They may spend the interview wondering if the candidate can do the job with their disability.
 Yet, the candidate has most likely already overcome the challenges causing the hiring manager concern.

 Training shouldn’t end with the management team.
-All employees need to know what they can do to contribute to a more inclusive work environment.
-Incorporate workplace inclusion training into your onboarding process, raising awareness among new employees as they form part of your organisation.
+All employees need to know how they can contribute to a more inclusive work environment.
+Add workplace inclusion training to your onboarding process.
+This will help new employees understand and feel part of your organisation.

 Even with this disability training, people may forget or make mistakes.
-Reminders of best practices can be included in team meetings to make sure they stay top of mind.
+To ensure best practices stay top of mind, you can include reminders in team meetings.

 6. Make reasonable adjustments